-Once you have defined your optimal ROAS, you can optimize your campaigns to that.
-If your ROAS dips below your optimal, you know your campaigns are losing money.
-If your ROAS is higher than your optimal, you’re leaving money on the table.
+Once you have defined your optimal ROAS, you can optimize your campaigns.
+If your ROAS dips below optimal, you know your campaigns are losing money.
+If your ROAS is higher than optimal, you’re leaving money on the table.

 Maximizing revenue for growth